 Submit Your Deposit

-If you wish to accept the offer of admission, please Submit Your Deposit online or complete the paper form sent with your acceptance letter.
+If you wish to accept the offer of admission, you may reserve your seat by completing the Intent to Enroll form in your Pacer Portal.
+You can then Submit Your Deposit in the Pacer Portal or by completing the paper form sent with your acceptance letter.
 Deposits are non-refundable.
 Once the deposit is received, we will send your academic advisor's contact information, so you can start the registration process.

 Complete Paperwork

-When you submit your deposit, University Admissions will send you a confirmation packet containing information regarding your next steps in the admissions process, including information on registering for classes.
-You will also be required to complete a Student Health Services form.
+Once you confirm your seat, the Office of University Admissions will contact you regarding your next steps in the admissions process, including information on registering for classes.
+You will also be required to complete several forms, including a Student Health Services form and Student Financial Responsibility Agreement.

 Final Transcripts